 Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

 For most people with skin cancer, surgery removes only a small part of the skin.
-However, if surgery was more extensive, there may be some need for rehabilitation and reconstructive services.
+However, if surgery was more extensive, reconstructive services may be needed.
 People who have had multiple surgeries, particularly on their face, may have a substantially altered appearance.
 Scars from surgery may be itchy, painful, or limit the ability to move nearby skin.
 This can be improved by a plastic surgeon or a dermatologist.
 Rarely, the eyelid may be altered.
 The eyelid may not close well, and the person may need to use drops to moisten the eye.

-When extensive facial surgery is necessary, the person will need support and possibly the help of a caregiver during treatment and recovery.
+When extensive facial surgery is necessary, the person will need support and possibly the help of a caregiver at home during treatment and recovery.
 Some of these surgeries are done in several steps and may require a long-term absence from work or other activities.
 Talk with your health care team, including a social worker, to help plan for this, if necessary.

 When radiation therapy is used, there is a small possibility that a second cancer may develop, which may not appear for more than 10 years after treatment.
 Also, the skin may become thin, discolored, and hard many years after finishing radiation therapy.
 This can be improved with physical therapy and oral or topical medications prescribed by a dermatologist.